Valkyrie006/Notes/OS.md

         - Increased responsiveness(no user is left idle)
         - Less cost

 # Process Management
 ### Process
 - A process(**job**) is a program in execution
-- Process is an ‘active’ entity, while program is a ‘passive’ entity.
+- Process is an ‘active’ entity, while program is a ‘passive’ entity
 - Example
     - When we write a program in C++ and compile it, the compiler creates binary code.
 The original code and binary code are both programs.
-When we actually run the binary code, it becomes a process.
+When we actually run the binary code, it becomes a process

 ### Process States
 ![Process States 5 state model](/assets/OS/process_state_5_state_model.png)